 “Hate crime” is one of a set of plastic phrases used to try to facilitate the introduction of laws that stifle free speech and end anonymity on the internet.

-A “fake hate crime” is a false flag hate crime and may make up a large proportion of hate crimes.
+A “fake hate crime” is a false flag hate crime and may make up a large proportion of alleged hate crimes.
 They often include alleged incidents of racism such as name calling or graffiti, although the faking of violence is not uncommon.
 A website, http://fakehatecrimes.org attempts to keep track of fake hate crimes in the USA.
-Inspiration for this trend may be a growing awareness of the Mossad’s long history of false flag attacks against Jewish targets, to try to raise sympathy for the cause of “antisemitism”.

 The idea of “hate crime” and “hate speech” goes back to the 1960s.
 A “hate crime”, according to Wikipedia as of April 2019 is “(also known as a bias-motivated crime or bias crime) is a prejudice-motivated crime which occurs when a perpetrator targets a victim because of his or her membership (or perceived membership) in a certain social group or race.”